varul29/SHT25_GoogleSheets_GoogleScript/README.md

 # I2C module Execution Process in Arduino IDE

-First We will be defining the I2C process to be used to fetch the sensor readings convert them and shift the 8 bits data as per the requirements:
+After Initializing libraries, we will be defining the I2C process to be used to fetch the sensor readings convert them and shift the 8 bits data as per the requirements:

 - Initialize the registers in two wire I2C protocol for the I2C sensor module